Why teachers can use mancala boards in classrooms

 Minutes 40-45: For students who finish early, give them a puzzle: "Can you find a move that guarantees you get another turn?"
 This is the bonus-turn hunt — a simple exercise that turns the sowing mechanic into a strategic tool.

-On Toguz Arena, all five mancala variants are available for free in your browser — no download, no registration required.
-Teachers can use the platform to demonstrate positions on a projector, let students practice against bots at home, and track class-wide progress through the rating system.
+On Toguz Arena, supported mancala variants are available in the browser with no app download required.
+Teachers can use the platform to demonstrate positions on a projector, let students practice against bots at home, and encourage students to save progress with an account when that fits the class policy.

 Frequently Asked Questions